top of page

 Unlike natural stone countertops, engineered ones don’t need sealing.
 They are non-porous and resistant to stains.
 But, you can put in a bit of extra care to prolong their lifespans and maintain their original look.

-We recommend cleaning quartz i.e. engineered stone with warm water, soapy water, and a soft cloth.
-Make sure the cleaner is non-abrasive with pH7.
+Make sure any cleaner you use is non-abrasive with pH7.
 If you have stains that are difficult to remove, give us a call and we can walk you through some DIY options or schedule a visit to talk about professional repair.

 Even though quartz is resistant to heat, scratching and stains, always use cutting boards and hot pads to protect the surface.
 As the saying goes: It’s better to be safe than sorry.